extenda/dev-portal-common-repo-docs-template/README.md

 ## product.yaml file

 `product.yaml` is the main file needed to add your docs to the Developer Portal.
-It defines products, services and APIs as well as how they should be displayed, which of them are private.
+Use it to define product information

-The structure of the product.yaml aimed at representing [entity hierarchy](#entity-hierarchy) of the Developer Portal:
+The structure of the `product.yaml`:

 ```yaml